emekaokoli/addtocart/README.md

-# A simple Add to shopping Cart React App
+# A simple shopping cart App

 AddToCart is a simple React app that allows you to add items to a shopping cart with the following functions.

-## the app features.
+# The app features.

 The app utilized passing props through components so as to re-use states and functions across components.

 - lets you select list of items to add to the cart
 - lets you select the quantity of each item to add to the cart by two options:
-- a. adjusting the range slider to increment the quantity of products.
+  1. adjusting the range slider to increment the quantity of products.
-- b. by input box to enter the value of the quantity of products desired.
+  2. by input box to enter the value of the quantity of products desired.
 - the app automatically sums the amound for the user to see before adding to the cart.
 - and finally add the product to cart.